mikegcoleman/docker101-linux/README.md

 [Docker Hub](https://hub.docker.com) is the public registry for Docker images.

-1. Before you cna push your images, you will need to log into Docker Hub
+1. Before you can push your images, you will need to log into Docker Hub

 	`docker login`